 Useful web links:

 Income tax advice for renting lets from the .gov website:

 Renting and tax information in England and Wales: Link

 It is if you take it seriously and managing it like a business.
 If you're taken to court for any mistakes you make along the way it will be very costly, but with insurance, it can take a load off your shoulders.

 Many landlords are reluctant to buy landlord insurance, but as your business grows, so does the need for covering liabilities.
-The cost every month (if you pay it monthly) can be only £15 so you see it can be affordable.
+The cost every month (if you pay it monthly) can be £15 to £30, so you see it can be affordable.

 Find out your landlord insurance cost and compare deals here.

 Yes.
 Most landlord insurers offer you a payment plan so you can manage the cost to your business.
 You'll need to set up a direct debit from your business account or your personal account if you only have one or two properties.